Enhance your hearing health with seasonal fall foods

 - Kale - There are many flavorful varieties of kale to choose from, all of which have an abundance of omega-3 fatty acids.
 A study published in the 2014 issue of the American Journal of Clinical Nutrition suggests that omega-3 fatty acids are associated with a lower risk of hearing loss in women.

-- Arugula - Also known as rocket salad, this versatile green can be used as an herb or a lettuce to add a zesty, peppery taste to salads, omelets, sandwiches, pizzas and pastas.
-Like it’s leafy green cousins, it packs a nutritional punch of vitamins, antioxidants and minerals proven to protect hearing health.
+- Arugula - Also known as rocket salad, this versatile green can be used as an herb or a lettuce to add a zesty, peppery taste to salads, omelets, sandwiches, pizzas and pasta.
+Like its leafy green cousins, it packs a nutritional punch of vitamins, antioxidants and minerals proven to protect hearing health.

 Of course, these tasty fall vegetables are just part of the healthy hearing recipe.
 In addition to eating a balanced diet, exercise regularly.
 Protect your hearing from loud and excessive noise.
 Also, have your hearing evaluated regularly by a qualified hearing healthcare professional.
 Mixed together, these ingredients can help you hear your best in every season.